Arthur sat atop a multi-story car pack watching the chaos beneath him.

 Arthur started to kick the freshly baked corpse lying on the ground.
 His accidental saviour.

 “Stop that and step through the portal, mortal.
-But cut the attitude, just be sanctimonious, stupid and very afraid.
+And cut the attitude.
+Just be sanctimonious, stupid and extremely afraid.
 Then you’ll fit right in.”

 Arthur turned around and was faced by the most beautiful and powerful sight he’d ever seen.
 Angelicana.